fabulous-dev/Fabulous/docs/content/en/docs/api/controls/navigableelement.md

 For details on how the control actually works, please refer to the Xamarin.Forms documentation.

-## Important notes
+## Constructors

 This control can't be instantiated on its own.
 Its properties and events are inherited by its descendants.

-## Constructors

-TBD

 ## Properties